 Home prices stop increasing when there is about 6 months of inventory or more, and rents stop increasing when we have a vacancy rate of at least 4%.
 We can't stop people from wanting to move to the area (demand), but we can build enough supply to ensure prices and rents don't spiral upwards.

 This is a common argument against densification and building the missing middle.
 In reality, the region’s municipalities have under built for years.
 In June 2021, a City of Victoria report called “Future Housing Needs and Gaps in Official Community Plan” found that the municipality was short 4,500 to 6,300 homes as of 2016.
 Since then, the problem has only gotten worse and is expected to continue.

-Victoria’s rental vacancy rate was 2.2% in 2020 according to the Canada Mortgage & Housing Corporation, well below the 4% level needed for a balanced market.
-Moreover, the vacancy rate was 0.9% for three-bedroom units which puts considerable pressure on families.
+Victoria’s rental vacancy rate was 1.0% in 2021 according to the Canada Mortgage & Housing Corporation, well below the 4% level needed for a balanced market.
 As a result, rents are very high and getting higher.
 Real estate prices are also high, appreciating rapidly, and real estate inventory on the secondary market is well under the 6-month level needed for a balanced market where prices would start to flatten out.